Little risk of CO₂ migration

 Support from CLIMIT: 6.6 MNOK

-Partners: NORCE, Plymouth Marine Laboratory, UK, Heriot-Watt University
+Partners: NORCE, Plymouth Marine Laboratory and Heriot-Watt University